guardian/gateway/docs/rate-limit/configuration.md

 If `true`, upon startup Gateway will make an attempt to connect to Redis using the `REDIS_HOST` and `REDIS_PASSWORD` environment variables provided at startup.

 If the Redis connection fails, the server refuse to serve any requests until the connection has been established.

+## Entry: `settings`

+An optional object which lets you enable some extra debug functionality

+- When `logOnly` is set to `true`, the rate limiter logic will still run, but the result will not be enforced.
+This is useful for when you want to try out some new configuration values but you don't want to actually apply them yet.
+- When `trackBucketCapacity` is set to `true`, it will log the global bucket capacity for every route periodically.
+This is used mainly for our dashboard so that we can keep track of any buckets at critically low values.

 ## Entry: `defaultBuckets`